Deutsch Intern

 97070 Würzburg

-E-mail to Mrs Strohschneider
+E-mail to Ms Strohschneider

 First supervisor: Prof. Dr Dag-Nikolaus Hasse

-Second supervisor:
+Second supervisors:

 Prof. Dr Jörn Müller

-Prof Dr Peter Adamson (LMU Munich)
+Prof. Dr Peter Adamson (LMU Munich)

 Doctorate in the Graduate School from WS 2012/2013.